Eucharist denial to Catholic politicians over abortion: 21st century

 In January 2003, Bishop William Weigand of Sacramento said Governor of California Gray Davis, a Catholic who supported abortion rights, should stop receiving communion.

 In 2004, then-Archbishop Burke said he would not give communion to 2004 presidential candidate and Senator John Kerry, in part because of his position on abortion.
 According to religion experts, such a denial of communion would have been unprecedented.
 Kerry's own Archbishop Sean O'Malley refused to specify the applicability of his earlier statement that such Catholics are in a state of grave sin and cannot properly receive communion.
 The issue led to comparisons between Kerry's presidential campaign and that of John F. Kennedy in 1960.
 While Kennedy had to demonstrate his independence from the Roman Catholic Church due to public fear that a Catholic president would make decisions based on the Holy See's agenda, it seemed that Kerry, in contrast, had to show obedience to Catholic authorities in order to win votes.
 According to Margaret Ross Sammons, Kerry's campaign was sufficiently damaged by the threat to withhold communion that it may have cost him the election.
 Sammons argues that President George W. Bush was able to win 53% of the Catholic vote because he appealed to "traditional" Catholics.

+In 2004, Senator Dick Durbin was prohibited from receiving the Eucharist in his home diocese of Springfield due to his persistent record of supporting legal abortion.
+In 2019, two other Catholics, Illinois House speaker Mike Madigan and Illinois Senate President John Cullerton, were banned from receiving the Eucharist.

 In February 2007, as emerged two and a half years later, Bishop Thomas Tobin asked Representative Patrick Kennedy not to take communion because of his position on abortion.
 Kennedy told the Providence Journal that Tobin also instructed priests in the diocese not to give him communion; Tobin denied this.
 In 2007, Burke said that he would deny communion to 2008 Republican presidential candidate Rudy Giuliani because of his views on abortion, and that Giuliani should not seek the sacrament.
 In May 2008, Kansas City, Kansas Archbishop Joseph Naumann said that then-Kansas Gov. Kathleen Sebelius should stop receiving communion because of her support for abortion rights, and that she should not again take it unless she publicly stated that she opposed abortion rights.

 After Joe Biden was nominated as a vice presidential candidate in the 2008 presidential election, Bishop Joseph Francis Martino of Biden's hometown of Scranton, Pennsylvania, said Biden would be refused communion in that diocese because of his support for abortion.
 Biden was not refused communion in his then-parish of Wilmington, Delaware.